Joshhhuaaa/EnhancedSCCTVersus/README.md

 ### 3D-Analyze build (3DA)
 This is an alternate build that uses 3D-Analyze to fix the broken dynamic lights on modern PCs.
 3D-Analyze is usually only recommended if having mouse issues with dgVoodoo2 or if you would like to use windowed mode.

-- After downloading Enhanced SCCT Versus, extract the contents, and you should have a Enhanced SCCT Versus folder.
-You can place it anywhere you like, it's portable.
 - Run the command script, `Play SCCT_Versus.cmd` to begin playing.

 The command script is in the root directory, it configures and runs the game executable under 3D-Analyze to fix the lighting.